 13,800,000,000 years ago

-BIG BANG.
-Nothing of interest to motorcyclists happened for the first 10 -36 seconds when gravity separated from the other three fundamental forces (electromagnetism, weak nuclear and strong nuclear).
+BIG BANG!
+After which nothing of interest to motorcyclists happened for the first 10 -36 seconds, at which point gravity separated from the other three fundamental forces (electromagnetism, weak nuclear and strong nuclear).
 Gravity is a Good Thing because it allows motor cycles to accelerate instead of floating about aimlessly.
-It also means it hurts when you fall of or drop a crankshaft on your foot, assuming you haven’t evolved enough to wear steelies.
+It also means it hurts when you fall off or drop a crankshaft on your foot, assuming you haven’t evolved enough to wear steelies.

-THE UNIVERSE calmed down enough for hydrogen and helium atoms to form.
+THE UNIVERSE calmed down enough (to 3,000° kelvinfor hydrogen and helium atoms to form.
 Again, a Good Thing.
 No hydrogen, no hydrocarbons.
 No hydrocarbons, no petrol, oil, plastic or, come to that, water.

 THE FIRST life appeared.
 Some forms of life would become the raw material for a range of fuels; other forms of life would invent, make and ride motorcycles.
 So life, clearly, is a Good Thing.